brianmead02/sourdough-tracker/docs/HOWTO.md

 Progress shows 100% as soon as the numbers qualify; the award lands on the next qualifying event after a photo exists — re-saving the rating is enough.

+## Get reminders on your phone

+Two routes, and neither needs a Google account.

+**The web app** (works on Android and desktop; on iOS it must be installed to the home screen first, and needs iOS 16.4+):

+> More → Settings → **Enable push** → **Send test**

+**The Android app**, via ntfy:

+1. Install the ntfy app from F-Droid or Play.
+2. In Sourdough Tracker: More → Push notifications → **Register this device**.
+3. Subscribe the ntfy app to the topic shown there.

+The topic is derived from your account id and is effectively unguessable — that matters, because in ntfy the topic name *is* the password.

+Set quiet hours in Settings to stop routine reminders (feed due, low stock) arriving overnight.
+Time-critical ones — your dough is ready, take it out of the fridge — ignore quiet hours, because deferring them would deliver a useless message about a loaf that over-proofed hours ago.

+## Work offline

+Both clients queue writes made without a connection and replay them in order when it returns, so a feeding logged in a kitchen with bad wifi is not lost.

+You will see "Saved on this device — will sync when you reconnect", then a banner showing how many changes are waiting.
+Pull to refresh (mobile) or tap **Sync now** to force it.

+Reads fall back to the last cached copy where it makes sense — your starters and today's proofs — rather than showing an error.

+One deliberate exception: a write the server *rejects* (a duplicate feeding, say) is dropped rather than retried forever, because it would never succeed and would block everything queued behind it.

 ## Find your rank